Hamid Dehghani

 Hamid Dehghani is an Iranian director, playwright, and actor.
-His work spans theatre productions in both Iran and the United States, with a focus on storytelling that explores complex themes of identity, language, and human experiences.
 Dehghani has directed several notable plays, including English (play) by Sanaz Toossi and Selling Kabul by Sylvia Khoury.
-His career has also included acting roles and playwriting, with some of his works receiving awards in Iranian theatre festivals.
-He has collaborated with prominent theatres such as the Goodman Theatre, Guthrie Theater, and Northlight Theatre, contributing to both international and regional theatre landscapes.
+He has collaborated with prominent theatres such as the Goodman Theatre, Guthrie Theater, and Northlight Theatre.

 Early life and education

-Hamid Dehghani was born in Iran, where he developed an early passion for theatre and storytelling.
-He pursued a bachelor's degree in theatre from Tehran University of Art, followed by a master's degree in Theatre Directing from the same institution.
-His academic journey culminated in earning an MFA in Theatre Directing from Northwestern University in the United States in 2023.
+Dehghani was born in Iran.
+He pursued a bachelor's degree and master's degree from Tehran University of Art.
+He then earned an MFA from Northwestern University in 2022.

 Career

 Directing

 Dehghani has directed productions in both Iran and the United States.
-His works include a range of plays that have been noted for their thematic focus and execution.
 His major works include: